Gold Dust washing powder: The Gold Dust Twins mascots

 By 1892, the product's advertising and attention-grabbing packaging—black and white graphics on a bright orange background—became more focused on the iconic Gold Dust Twins.
 The Gold Dust Twin characters of Goldie and Dustie were the faces of Gold Dust products through most of their production, becoming one of the earliest brand-driven trademarks in American advertising.
 They were often comically depicted, along with a huge stack of dishes in a washtub, with one twin cleaning, the other drying.
 The Gold Dust Twins Radio Show—first broadcast in 1929 and created around the twins (and sponsored jointly by Gold Dust and Lever Brothers)—was one of the first of its kind in marketing history.
 The back of the box depicted the twins tackling several household chores and a list of jobs made easier by using Gold Dust washing powder.
 "Let the Twins Do Your Work" was the product's slogan.

 End of the line

+In 1928, "the original company (the pre-existing Best Foods, Inc.) was taken over by the Gold Dust Corporation", (owners of American Cotton Oil Co. and American Linseed Co.).

-Lever Brothers purchased the Gold Dust brand outright, in the 1930s.
+In the 1930s, Lever Brothers purchased the Gold Dust brand outright.
 Gold Dust washing powder, found in many U.S. homes during the first half of the twentieth century, had a strong presence in the marketplace for more than sixty-five years.
 However, changing national sensibilities over the brand's mascots, combined with increased marketing pressure from newer competing lines (especially Procter & Gamble's "Tide"), caused the post-war demise of the Gold Dust product lines.